How One Whitewater-loving Gal Convinced the Non-Camper in Her Life to Go on a Rafting Trip

 When my boyfriend Joe and I first started dating, I got a flat tire on a treacherous country road.
 I use my damsel in distress cards sparingly, but this seemed a worthy cause.
 (I can change my own tire.
 But figured, why not call my manly man and have him do it for me?)

-Being the gallant gentlemen he is, Joe was on the scene in short order.
+Being the gallant gentleman he is, Joe was on the scene in short order.

 “I’ve called AAA,” he announced.
 “They’ll be here in an hour.”